kaenova/halliu/README.md

 # Halliu
 **Prerequisite**: `Docker and Installed Docker Compose` and make sure port `443` and `80` are available.
 **Notes**: This certificate using a self-signed certificate.
-So if your browser gives you a nottification, you can just continue it without
+So if your browser gives you a nottification, you can just continue it.

 This platforms are build with microservice architecture, thus we're using a Docker to help us run each nodes using container.
 The first time you spin this platform up will going to take a long time for it to build, so be patience because there's 2 big container and 2 small container with 1 AI nodes.
-That being said, the AI nodes are not in this repository because it will create a big container, therefore we move it to production server first and then hit the backend to that production server.
+That being said, the [AI nodes](https://github.com/kaenova/simple-spam-detector) are not in this repository because it will create a big container, therefore we move it to production server first and then hit the backend to that production server.

 ## Run it (Production)
 1. Clone this repository